WintonGee/Job_Finder/README.md

-# Auto Job Applier
+# Job Finder
-The goal of this project is to streamline job applications.
+Job Finder is a personal project designed to streamline the job search process by automating and organizing job discovery.
+While automation tools have accelerated my application submissions, identifying high-quality job opportunities remains the primary bottleneck.
+This project aims to address that by making the discovery process faster, more efficient, and better organized.